 Revamp Your Resume Language

-Be sure to describe your accomplishments in the language used by your future hiring managers.
+Be sure to describe your accomplishments in the language used by your future employer.
 For example, nonprofits don’t refer to impact in revenue dollars; they talk about mission.
 Government and military jobs have strict specifications for language and format.
 You have to do some homework, but it will pay off.

 Staffing Advisors Project Director Lilly Khan offers this to candidates, “The lens through which you present yourself needs to mirror the types of roles you are looking for.
 It’s not just about your achievements.
 It’s about how they align with what you want to do.
 Figure out what problems these organizations are trying to solve and how your skills fit with that.”